Nawor3565/Windows-10-DeBloater/README.md

 --------------------------------------------------------------------------------------------

 # How to Run
-Download the "Win10Debloater" folder, and place it anywhere you like.
+Download the Win10Debloater.zip file from the lastest release, and extract it anywhere you like.
 Right-click the file "RUN-AS-ADMIN.bat" and, you guessed it, choose Run as Administrator.
 Agree to all the registry edits, you can check what each one does first if you like.
 And that's it!

 --------------------------------------------------------------------------------------------